 Most astonishing is that I am now planning a trip in my camper van based around cycling trails.

 I cannot tell you what a change this is to my life and how grateful I am to Charlotte and Bikeability, for helping this to happen.”

 If you have a story of how cycling has changed your life, we’d love to hear from you.
-Please contact Richard via firstname.lastname@example.org.
-Richard is Active Devon’s Cycling Project Officer and you can read a bit more about Richard here.
+Please contact us via firstname.lastname@example.org.

 To discover more about how you can get cycling, even if for the very first time, also check out our dedicated Get Cycling page.

 “At Active Devon we passionately believe that being active is important as ever.
-However, safety is paramount, and it is crucial that everyone follows current government guidance while continuing to stay active. #StayActiveStaySafe.”
+However, safety is paramount.
+Please see government guidelines on how to stay safe. #StayActiveStaySafe.”